 On January 22, 2018, Congress passed and the President signed a two-year delay of the 40 percent excise tax on high-cost employer-sponsored health plans, also known as the “Cadillac Tax.”
 This delay was part of a short-term federal spending bill and changes the effective date from 2020 to 2022.
 The tax was delayed once before through the Consolidated Appropriations Act of 2016.

-No regulations have been issued to date.
 In February and July 2015, the Internal Revenue Service (IRS) issued notices covering a number of issues concerning the Cadillac Tax, and requested comments on the possible approaches that could ultimately be incorporated into proposed regulations.
-While the tax was originally non-tax deductible, the December 2015 changes make it tax deductible for employers who pay it.
+While the tax was originally non-tax deductible, the December 2015 changes suggest it will be tax deductible for employers who pay it.

 |Who calculates and pays||